Social Security Disability Mental Testing for Depression

 Consultative Exam for Depression

 It is rare that a mental status exam will provide a claimant with enough medical evidence to qualify for disability benefits.
-Yet, as with all consultative exams scheduled by Social Security, you have no choice but to participate.
-Without recent medical evidence your case cannot move forward, and refusing a CE can in itself be grounds for dismissal of your claim.
+Yet, as with all exams scheduled by Social Security, you have no choice but to participate.
+Without recent medical evidence your case cannot move forward, and refusing an exam can in itself be grounds for dismissal of your claim.

-However, a mental CE can be helpful to your case if you have a documented history of treatment for depression and your consultative exam confirms what your medical records already indicate.
+However, a mental consultative exam can be helpful to your case if you have a documented history of treatment for depression and your consultative exam confirms what your medical records already indicate.

 Establish a Mental Health History